SALT-Lab-Human-AI/project-check-point-1-NOODEIA/docs/report/FINAL_REPORT.md

 However, these tools focus on quantitative data, which often do not capture the deeper, contextual aspects of learner behavior, such as specific misconceptions or learning preferences.
 Educators are left with valuable yet abstract data, which requires significant effort to interpret and act upon.
 In contrast, one-on-one tutoring provides direct, personalized insights into learners' struggles and reactions (Nickow, Oreopoulos, & Quan, 2020).
 Yet, the "two-sigma problem" demonstrated that while one-to-one tutoring produces learning gains two standard deviations above traditional instruction, providing such individualized attention to every struggling student remains economically infeasible (Bloom, 1984).
 Meanwhile, existing AI tutoring tools, from ChatGPT to specialized platforms, either provide direct answers without pedagogical scaffolding or lack persistent memory across sessions, limiting their ability to deliver truly personalized instruction.

-Our formative study at Two By Two Learning Center in Champaign, Illinois confirmed that educators face challenges in providing individualized attention to students with diverse needs (for example, managing six students at different levels while one struggles with fractions and another needs reading help), lack tools for maintaining cross-session continuity about what worked for each learner, and often observe student disengagement stemming from negative associations with traditional learning materials.
+Our formative study at The Two By Two Learning Center in Champaign, Illinois confirmed that educators face challenges in providing individualized attention to students with diverse needs (for example, managing six students at different levels while one struggles with fractions and another needs reading help), lack tools for maintaining cross-session continuity about what worked for each learner, and often observe student disengagement stemming from negative associations with traditional learning materials.
 These challenges are particularly pronounced for students performing below grade level, when learners need the most support but one-to-many instruction cannot accommodate their individual needs.

 To address these challenges, we introduce the concept of Long-Term Memory Based Self-Evolving Agentic Context Engineering (LTMBSE-ACE), built on principles from cognitive psychology (Tulving, 1972, 1985).
 LTMBSE-ACE synthesizes learner interaction data into persistent, structured memory representations organized by three cognitive dimensions: semantic memory for domain concepts, episodic memory for learner-specific experiences, and procedural memory for effective teaching strategies.
 Instead of requiring educators to manually track each student's progress or relying on generic instruction, this memory architecture provides a structured way to discover learner patterns that improve instruction over time.